 Providing services for people in detention is often sensitive and requires nuance.
 Many places where people are deprived of liberty around the world are not legally established, subject to oversight or independent detention monitoring, and individuals may be held without a legal basis.
-Evidence shows that detention is harmful for the mental health and psychosocial well-being of adults and children.
+Evidence87 shows that detention is harmful for the mental health and psychosocial well-being of adults and children.
 However, these situations still exist, and people who are deprived of their liberty are at higher risk for developing mental health conditions and are likely in dire need of MHPSS services.
 It is important to consider the political, legal and ethical aspects of providing services in places where people are deprived of their liberty.
 Negotiating principled conditions (e.g. confidentiality) for access to places of detention should be a priority.
 Confidentiality, data protection, rights, and access are typically even more important when working with people in detention.

-WHO 2022.
-Immigration detention is harmful to health - alternatives to detention should be used; W. Gundo et al. (2022).
+87 WHO 2022.
+Immigration detention is harmful to health - alternatives to detention should be used.
+Available in English; W. Gundo et al. (2022).
 Improving health in immigration detention and promoting alternatives to detention.
-The Lancet, 399 (10338), pp.1849-1850.
+399: 10338.
+The Lancet.
+Available in English.